 La Union which is about 5 hours bus ride from Manila is a surfer’s haven.
 This laid-back town is widely known as the closest surfing spot from Metro Manila.
 Almost any time of the year you can happily catch the waves here.

 The peak season is between December and January, but you can already catch a good surf starting October until March.
 We went here mid-September and the waves were perfect for beginners.

 When I learned that we could squeeze in some surfing fun in San Juan before heading back to Manila for our CebuPac flight, I was so pleased.
 Our long and tiring Ilocos tour did not keep me from being too excited about surfing.
 The first time I tried surfing was in Zambales, and despite the muscle aches from hurdling the waves I just want to be in that state of euphoria again.
 Believe me, you will keep coming back for more—it’s addictive!

 Where to Stay in San Juan, La Union

 We opted for the P700/night room for two with a king size bed, without aircon, and bathroom; nothing fancy—it’s a backpacker place.
 They also have a beachfront room with balcony, aircon, tv that cost around P2,500/night.
 From the room, I can pretty much hear the waves splashing soothingly during my sleep.

-Monaliza Beach Resort was said to be the first one that offered a backpacker’s place in La Union.
+Monaliza Beach Resort is the first stay that offered a backpacker’s place in La Union.
 We met the owner’s son, Anthony Leubben.
 He’s known for his influence in pushing competitive surfing at Urbiztondo beach.
 Some medals from surfing competitions and other recognition displayed on the wall of their small restaurant.

 Surfing Lessons in La Union’s Urbiztondo Beach

 Monaliza Resort offered board rentals and surfing tutorials.
 Also, there were a few local surfer groups with their tents standing on the shoreline that offered surfing lessons for P500/hour and P200/hour for board rental, including rashguards if you don’t own any.